 Layout tips: You don’t need to sacrifice style or function just because you live in a small space.
 To quote public relations expert Cole Wilson, cramped quarters often operate as “lily pads”—nothing more than spots to rest and catch our breath.
 All it takes, however, are a few quality pieces to revolutionize your lily pad with a luxe feel.

 The anchor pieces: Here, two vignettes flank the bedroom’s entrance.
-On one side, a secretary in lieu of a small dresser provides a spot to catch up on emails up top and, if you go for one like this, enough drawer space to store your go-to knits, T-shirts, and weekday workout gear.
+On one side, a secretary in lieu of a small dresser provides a spot to catch up on emails up top and enough drawer space to store your go-to knits, T-shirts, and weekday workout gear.
 Opposite, a wingback chair converts an unused corner into a spot to relax.
 The key with a small layout is to maximize storage—a slim bench at the tip of your bed and two nightstands with drawer space for socks, belts, and seasonal accessories can easily do the trick.
 The pro tip?
 Don’t fret if your bed intrudes on your windows; just make sure your headboard sits in front of extra-wide drapes instead of a bare window frame—it’ll trick your eye into thinking you have more wall space.

-A good place to start: Take a cue from one of our very own apartment makeovers and gather a few fashion-forward elements, such as animal-print pillows and pretty hues (blush, purple, red with black and white)—to play up a modern glam aesthetic.
+A good place to start: Gather a few fashion-forward elements, such as animal-print pillows and pretty hues (blush, purple, red with black and white), to play up a modern glam aesthetic.